Golden Grove, South Australia: Transport

 There is a bus interchange at the Golden Grove Village, which is operated by Adelaide Metro.
-On the 10th of November 2020, a total of $33 million was funded by the South Australian state government to provide for a new Adelaide Metro Park & Ride facility in Golden Grove.
+On 10 November 2020, a total of $33 million was funded by the South Australian state government to provide for a new Adelaide Metro Park & Ride facility in Golden Grove.
 The facility provides for bus stop 62A The Grove Way, a connecting stop to and from the Adelaide O'Bahn bus corridor.
-The project has been completed as part of the PTP Allowance and the Department for Infrastructure and Transport.
+The project has been completed as part of the PTP Allowance and the Department for Infrastructure & Transport.
 The Park 'n' Ride was set to account for the large patronage the area sees of bus commuters toward the Adelaide CBD and surrounding suburbs.
 Construction began in April 2021.
 The project saw new Adelaide Metro signage erected and the final phases of completion throughout February and March 2022.
 It was officially opened on 7 March 2022.
-Proposals exist to extend the Adelaide O-Bahn to Golden Grove, but the route it might take from Tea Tree Plaza Interchange is unknown.
+Proposals exist to extend the O-Bahn to Golden Grove, but the route it might take from Tea Tree Plaza Interchange is unknown.